 To clarify, we stated that there is “no monthly payment to the bank required”.
 Here is why; the loan proceeds that you use don’t get paid back until you pass away or until you leave your home permanently.

 However, when you do this type of loan, it’s just a loan on your home.
 You still own your home and the bank does not go on title.
 Since you still own your home, you will have to pay your property taxes and insurance just like you probably already do.

 More questions, contact Reverse Mortgage Loan Advisors.
 Info@ReverseMortgageLoanAdvisors.com

 How Does A Reverse Mortgage Loan Differ From A Traditional Mortgage?

 There are three primary differences:

 As previously mentioned, there is an age requirement.
-For traditional loans, you just have to be old enough to enter in a legally binding contract (i.e. age 18) and then there is no age limit for a regular mortgage.
+For traditional loans, you just have to be old enough to enter into a legally binding contract (i.e. age 18).
+Other than that, there is no age limit for a regular mortgage.

 The 3rd difference was already mentioned and it’s the best part.
 There is no monthly payment required for as long as you live or for as long as you reside in your home.
 However, you can make a monthly payment if you so choose.

 There are other differences, but these are the main 3 that set it apart.
 For example, one might wonder what the Reverse Mortgage Credit Requirments are.
 This we’ll cover in detail on separate posts or you can simply contact Reverse Mortgage Loan Advisors.
 Info@ReverseMortgageLoanAdvisors.com